Please print out this course description and read it before proceeding with the course.

 Discussion assignments must be posted in the appropriate Canvas Discussion Board topic by the deadline noted in the assignment guidelines.
 In addition, sometimes students will be required to respond to at least two fellow student’s responses.
 In an online class, these postings and reactions are how we establish a dialogue in the class, so they are a very important part of the course and as such they will constitute a significant portion of the points for several assignments

-- You will be required to take on-campus proctored exams.
+- You will be required to take three on-campus proctored exams.
 All exams are closed book/closed note and must be taken in the HCC test center or at another approved test center.

 - The syllabus and calendar will list due dates for exams.
 It is your responsibility to know the course schedule and plan accordingly.